-FROM: Charlie Hrncir, CPA
+FROM:

-Chief Auditor
+Charlie Hrncir, CPA Chief Auditor

-DATE: September 20, 2018
+DATE: September 8, 2020

-RE: Major Information Systems
+RE: Major Information Resources Project

-This is the annual reminder of your responsibility to notify our department when your institution begins procuring, developing, implementing or modifying a major information system.
+This is the annual reminder of your responsibility to notify our department when your institution initially begins a major information resources project.
 Based on the information you provide, we will determine what level of involvement our department will take, if any, in the process.
 This will allow us to fulfill our responsibilities under System Policy 10.01, Internal Auditing.

-The definition for a "major information system" is any information system, whether developed in-house or bought externally, that meets at least one of the following criteria:
+The definition for a "major information resources project" is any information resources technology project, whether developed in-house or bought externally, that meets at least one of the following criteria:

-- Has development, implementation or procurement costs of \$1 million or more; - Involves more than one system member; - Manages confidential data such as student grades, client credit card information, or personnel records; - Significantly alters work methods of core administrative and business processes and supports financial, personnel, or strategic decision-making.
+- Has development, implementation or procurement costs of \$1 million or more - Requires one year or longer to reach operations status - Involves more than one system member - Significantly alters work methods of core administrative and business processes and supports financial, personnel, or strategic decision-making

-If you have questions regarding the above, please contact David Maggard (dmaggard @tamu s.edu or 979-458-7122).
+If you have questions regarding the above, please contact David Maggard (dmaggard@tamus.edu or 979-458-7122).